Good content is key to ranking in Google, but great content is essential for delighting your readers.

 The power of images is all too often overlooked.
-A good image not only grabs the attention of the reader and sets the tone for an article, but it can also make an article look more professional.
+A good image not only hooks the reader and sets the tone for an article, but it can also make the webpage look more professional.

-Because content (i.e., blog posts, articles, and other text-based content) is often used to bring new visitors to a website through search engines, many readers don’t see your well-designed homepage first but an internal page.
+Because content (i.e., blog posts, articles, and other text-based content) brings new visitors to a website through search engines, many readers don’t see your well-designed homepage first.

-First impressions count.
-So it’s vital to make an impact on your readers quickly if you want them to stick around.
+First impressions count – it’s vital to make an impact on your readers quickly if you want them to stick around.

 Using images goes beyond simply how it looks on your site.